goobar07/Google-Cyber-Security-Course/Course-7/module-1.md

 **Loop**

-https://skillsforall.com/career-path/cybersecurity?courseLang=en-USSetting up a **loop** allows us to repeatedly use a line of code without having to type it multiple times
+Setting up a **loop** allows us to repeatedly use a line of code without having to type it multiple times

 **`for`**